 After your time in the hospital, your next steps will depend on the severity of your injuries.
 If you have lost all control over your limbs, you will be able to leave the hospital eventually, but you’ll have to completely adjust your lifestyle.
 You will likely require in-home medical care and may require future surgeries.

 The good news is that if you have regained some control over your limbs within a few days after your accident, it’s a positive sign that you may continue to recover.
 While a full and complete recovery is unlikely, and you probably won’t be able to completely resume your old life, you may be able to regain some independence.

 Once stabilized and back home, even if you’re able to regain some independence, you’ll still likely need some in-home medical care and treatment.
 This might be something simple that your family can help with, like getting dressed, or in other cases, it may require trained medical personnel to help you bathe, prevent bedsores, and provide other medical assistance.
 In severe cases, you may need a home healthcare professional for the rest of your life, especially in cases where there is paralysis.

 No matter what type of injury you receive, you will likely face some period of rehabilitation.
 This often includes physical rehabilitation, like physical therapy, but it may also include counseling for emotional support.
 Depending on the severity of your spinal cord injury, you may need to be admitted to a rehabilitation facility or you may be able to do your rehab at home or on an outpatient basis.

 Damages to Fight For

-You deserve to have an aggressive personal injury lawyer fighting diligently to maximize your recovery.
+You deserve to have an aggressive Corpus Christi personal injury attorney fighting diligently to maximize your recovery.
 Your sole focus should be on your physical recovery.
 Let us handle the legal complexities and take that stress off of your shoulders.

 We can work hard to secure compensation for the following costs:

 - Past, present, and future medical bills